vldmrmrv/ES-studies-sample/README.md

 ![Weekly RNG](https://github.com/vldmrmrv/ES-studies-sample-DataScience/blob/main/004_heatmap_W_pR_HL_mean.png)

 *  Study of Daily RTH only data and its volatility during the year.
-Data for last 10 years show October is the most volatile month of the year during cash session (chart shows sum of days bigger than 1% and its relative percentage).
+Data for last 10 years show October is the most volatile month of the year during cash session (chart shows sum of days with ablosute move bigger than 1% and its relative percentage).

 ![DvMpVol RNG](https://github.com/vldmrmrv/ES-studies-sample-DataScience/blob/main/012_DvM_rth_pVol2.png)